iakhmetzyanov/Telegram-to-Slack_bot/README.md

 # Telegram-to-Slack_bot
-bot to send messages from telegram to slack
+This is simple bot made to send messages from telegram channel to slack channel.
+It's able to transfer only texts for now.